joehahn/grid_walker/README.md

 ![](figs/goal.png)
 This also changes the game_state from 'running' to 'goal' to indicate the game conclusion.
-The pit P is a hazard, and moving the agent there ends the game with reward -10.
-Also the agent is not allowed to move onto wall W or beyond the 6x6 grid, and trying do so generates a reward of -3.
+The pit P is a hazard, and moving the agent there ends the game with reward -10, and the agent is not allowed to move onto wall W or beyond the 6x6 grid, and trying do so generates a reward of -3.
 A game also ends if the agent moves more than max_moves=36 times.